fossabot/async-nmbr/README.md

 Once the initial setup is completed you'll need to actually overload the operators for the `Number` type.

-You can do this by simply requiring this package and passing your `Number` object, like this:
+You can do this by simply requiring this package and passing the `Number` object in every file that you want to use it in, like this:

 ```javascript
 require('async-nmbr')(Number);